Published/Last edited or updated: 23rd March, 2017

 Formerly, part of Kep’s charm lay in its incongruous rating as a city, when the whole province only has 40,000 inhabitants.
 Many days, you were likely to encounter more cows and monkeys than residents.
-Ruined villas, delicious crabs, a large-bottomed statue and island views were the mainstay of entertainment.
-The beach, sadly, was a small strip of gritty black sand which only the most dedicated sun-worshipper was likely to consider.
-Those who liked the feel of silicon between the toes hot-footed it across the channel to Rabbit Island.
+Ruined villas, delicious crabs, a generously bottomed statue and island views were the mainstay of entertainment.
+The beach, sadly, was uninspiring and those who liked the feel of silicon between the toes hot-footed it across the channel to Rabbit Island.

-Deliveries are made every two weeks, apparently from Sihanoukville’s Otres beach.
-Top-ups are timed to coincide with high days and holidays.
+Sand deliveries are now made every two weeks and have somewhat changed all that.
+Extra top-ups are timed to coincide with high-crowd days and holidays.
 The sand is filtered before it’s deposited and a team of workers clean the beach every morning and pull the sand back from the sea.
 This is some serious beach maintenance.
 Of course, time and tide wait for no beach, so at the end of the fortnight the gritty black stuff makes a reappearance.